notsage817/Data-Engineer/Data warehouse in cloud/Data warehouse.md

   - **nonvolatile** means it has to be persisitant rather than transient
   - **time-variant** means the answer to the same question could change over time
 - A data warehouse is a system than retrieves and consolidates data periodically from the source systems into a dimensional or normalized data store.It usually keeps years of history and is queried for business intelligence or other analytical activities.
 It is typically updated in batches, not everytime a trsaction happens in the source system
+### Dimensional Model
+The dimensional model is designed to
+a.
+Make it easy for business users to work with the data
+b.
+Improve analytical queries performance